sriramrokkam/k8s-training/kubernetes/exercise_01_kubectl_basics.md

 ### Scenario 2 - use a local environment

-**This will work only with a local bash enviroment like on MacOS or WSL**
+**This will work only with a local bash environment like on MacOS or WSL**

-While using the VM makes life for your trainers easiert (one standardized environment), it is very well possible to do the Kubernetes exercises on you local machine.
+While using the VM makes life for your trainers easier (one standardized environment), it is very well possible to do the Kubernetes exercises on you local machine.
 In case you want to go this way, please install `kubectl` for your platform as [described here](https://kubernetes.io/de/docs/tasks/tools/install-kubectl/) and clone the training repository locally.

 ```bash